 ‘Fight the Power’ by Public Enemy

-Released by American hip hop group Public Enemy in 1989, ‘Fight the Power’ is their most famous tune.
-It’s a political song that urges us to “fight the powers that be” and a protest against racial injustice.
+Released by American hip hop group Public Enemy in 1989, ‘Fight the Power’ is one of the most famous songs about power, urging us to “fight the powers that be” and a protest against racial injustice.

 The song was inspired by the Isley Brothers’ song of the same name (from 1975).
 In a Rolling Stone interview, Chuck D said, “The challenge was, could we make something entirely different that said the same thing in another genre?”.

 ‘Love is a Battlefield’ by Pat Benatar

 Ranked at number 30 in VH1‘s list of the 100 Greatest Songs of the 1980s, ‘Love is a Battlefield’ is an ’80s pop classic with a driving bassline and the quintessential drum machine that was all the rage back then.

 Growing up and escaping over-protective, burdensome parents was the theme of many ’80s movies (e.g., Ferris Bueller’s Day Off, The Breakfast Club, etc.).
 ‘Love is a Battlefield’ takes a similar vein, with the opening line: “We are young / Heartache to heartache we stand.”

 The music video shows a young Pat Benatar playing a rebellious teenage girl running away from her idyllic picket-fenced suburban home (but domineering father) to find a new beginning.

 Falling into the ‘nu metal’ genre, ‘Break Stuff’ is pure anger bottled in a song!